 The events that the article covered were the police’s arrest of the allegedly HIV-positive man “for stealing yogurt from a store” inside LaGuardia Airport.
 The police assert that the man resisted arrest, and in the struggle that he spit directly in the mouth of a Port Authority police officer.
 He subsequently faced additional charges against him, but under New York’s newly-enacted bail reforms, he was released on his own recognizance without supervision, rather than sit in jail for the duration of proceedings.

-This angered the Police Benevolent Association, which prompted them to publicly disclose this information to CBS – which most likely violates HIPAA, among other privacy laws and regulations within police departments.
+This angered the Police Benevolent Association, which prompted them to publicly disclose this information to CBS – which most likely violates privacy laws and internal police department regulations.

 Over 50 AIDS activists stood boldly in front of @CBSNewYork to demand full accountability for their dangerous headline that weaponized people who live with HIV.